top of page

 (Contact me at Cissy2449@gmail.com if you would like to discuss interactive lecture options, available classes, and dates.
 I need to update my Classes Page with new offerings.)

-(Shops - please email me about the possibility of wholesale orders.)
+(Shops - you may email me about wholesale orders.)

 bottom of page